-Here's our best take: unless you really know what you are doing, don't cut it close.
+That said, unless you really know what you are doing, don't cut it close.
 When choosing a bag, we look at the forecast and take the lowest expected temperature at night, then subtract 10 degrees to be safe.
 For example, in the Cascades of Washington State and the Colorado Rockies, two places where we frequently backpack, it's fairly common for the temperature to dip down to around freezing at night.
-Accordingly, a bag like the REI Co-op Magma 10 and its 22°F EN Comfort rating should be perfect.
+Accordingly, a bag like the REI Co-op Magma 15 and its 28°F ISO Comfort rating (16 °F Lower Limit) should be perfect.
 If the temperature dips unexpectedly, which happens frequently in the backcountry, we should be all good.
 And the extra 10 degrees shouldn't make us feel too hot, plus it's easy to unzip the bag at the top or shed a layer.
 That's a much easier scenario to deal with than shivering through the night and waking up cold and tired.

 Unfortunately, like many categories of outdoor gear, there is no "one bag fits all" temperature rating.
 If you plan on doing some mid-summer camping at lower elevations or heading to the desert, a true summer bag with a 30- to 50-degree temperature rating may very well suffice (plus it will be lighter and cheaper).
 And if you plan on heading out in the winter or participating in any kind of cold-weather climbing or mountaineering, there's no way around getting a true winter sleeping bag (the temperature rating you need will depend largely on the activity and conditions).
 But for the Swiss Army Knife of 3-season backpacking bags, we love the 20-degree rating zone.